Dor1s/codegate2017-quals-angrybird/README.md

 20 bytes long string: `Im_so_cute&pretty_:)`

-The original challenge was given in a form of ELF executable.
-The solutions below are based on the C-code produce by Hex-Rays Decompiler.
+The original challenge was given in a form of an ELF executable.
+The solutions listed below are based on the C-code produce by Hex-Rays Decompiler.

 # Solve with KLEE (takes a few seconds)